Vollikene/node-omron-fins/README.md

 		});

 		clients[remHost.KEY].on('error',function(err, msg) {
-			//depending where the error occurred, seq may contain relevant info console.error(err)
+			//depending where the error occurred, msg also may contain relevant info console.error(err)
 		});